janejuenyang/internal_projects/README.md

 This repo is set up to run as an app in a docker containter.
 It is currently set to `python` but you can change the language and the launch script.

+The repo is already configured to be used as a template.
+On GitHub, click **Use this template** at the top right to create your own project based on this one.

 ## Project Checklist

 **Project Scope**